 These miniature rivers circulate water and dissolved nutrients used by the mosses.
-As mosses are also hyperaccumulators the mosses cleanse the microplastics from the water as well as other industrial-strength toxins potentially leaking into the water.
+As mosses are also hyperaccumulators, the mosses cleanse the microplastics from the water and other industrial-strength toxins potentially leaking into the water.

-I am reusing and embrace the plastic by upcycling what I have purchased and feel responsible for.
-While a romantic notion these works do not offer real solutions to global plastic waste, though serves more as an example of the possibilities for reuse.
+I am reusing and embracing plastic by upcycling what I have purchased and feel responsible for.
+While a romantic notion, these works do not offer real solutions to global plastic waste, though they serve more as an example of the possibilities for reuse.

-The placement of the cow bone in the image above is a reference to the notion that all of these things, the metals the industrial chemicals, etc are part and parcel of what is flowing through us.
+The placement of the cow bone in the image above refers to the notion that all of these things, the metals, the industrial chemicals, etc., are part and parcel of what is flowing through us.
 It is now well-established science that microplastics enter all our bodies at the cellular level.

-The PET plastic in this work melted and shaped with a heat gun appears as glass at first sight though has none of the preciousness or weighty aspects of glass, though all of the clarity.
+The PET plastic in this work melted and shaped with a heat gun appears as glass at first sight, though it has none of the preciousness or weighty aspects of glass, though all of the clarity.

-That mosses can also be a host to so many other living things makes them a living foundation with soil as a battery.
+Mosses can also be a host to many other living things, making them a living foundation with soil as a battery.

-Moss has no vasculature like normal leaves, but rather absorbs water through the cell walls of their leaves, while wicking moisture throughout their mats with the water’s surface tension physics allowing them to soak their filamentous shapes.
+Moss has no vasculature like regular leaves but rather absorbs water through the cell walls of their leaves while wicking moisture throughout their mats with the water’s surface tension physics allowing them to soak their filamentous shapes.

-I am excited with the lichen and its relation to the mosses in this work as well as the filtration capabilities of the lucky bamboo.
+I am excited about the lichen and its relation to the mosses in this work as well as the filtration capabilities of the lucky bamboo.

-A micrograph of epiphyte reveals the trichomes evolved to collect moisture from the air.
+A micrograph of the epiphyte reveals the trichomes evolved to collect moisture from the air.

 Some of the gardens have miniature logs with sustenance in rotting bark and logs being also absorbed over time by the moss.